bharadx07/kaspam/README.md

-# kaspam
+# 🤖 kaspam
-Flood a kahoot game with bots.
+Flood a kahoot game with bots with one click!